Niagara Falls

 Auxiliary power for the Spanish Aero Car for the first forty-five years consisted of a small Buick engine.

-From 1916 until 1961, the Spanish Aero car was operated under the management of the Booker family.
+From 1916 until 1961, the Spanish Aero car was operated under the management of the Brooker family.

 In 1984, the Niagara Parks Commission conducted an extensive overhaul of the Spanish Aero Car which included replacing the wheels, cables and electrical circuits.